iterative/dvc.org/static/docs/tutorial/reproducibility.md

 The most exciting part of DVC is reproducibility.

 > Reproducibility is the time you are getting benefits out of DVC instead of
-> spending time defining the ML pipelines.
+> spending time managing ML pipelines.

 DVC tracks all the dependencies, which helps you iterate on ML models faster without thinking what was affected by your last change.